The Best Digital Scales of 2020

 Withings Body+ Composition

 The Withings Body+ smart scale is clever and comprehensive.
-Fitness and health experts recommend that you weigh yourself in the morning, after using the bathroom, but before putting on any clothing and before consuming anything.
+Fitness and health experts recommend that you weigh yourself in the morning after using the bathroom, but before putting on any clothing and before consuming anything.
 Before putting on clothing is also a good time to check the weather.
 The Body+ does this for you.
 It isn't a detailed forecast, but it does give you a rough idea of temperatures, cloud cover, and precipitation.
 In most cases, that is enough information on which to base any clothing choices left to make.
+How clever is that?

 Varied Appearance Options

 Taylor Precision Digital

 The Taylor 7506 digital scale is widely admired across the internet.
 We also liked it, and the accuracy is relatively average.
 Before you get too wound up on accuracy, put it in context; accuracy is a measure of how closely the logged weight is to actual weight.
 For most people, in most situations, actual weight is less important (especially when variation in even relatively inaccurate scales is less than 5%) than relative values.
 You ware watching your weight to watch for changes.
 If you are using the same scale and using the same weighing procedure (time of day, clothing), you will note any variation in your weight, even if the scale isn't 100% accurate.
 Variations in weighing procedure are going to reveal greater variation than any Digital or sensor issues with a scale.
 Keep your procedure consistent, and the accuracy of every product in our test is more than adequate.